 It’s a pond dude, nothing lake about it is the verdict.
 Seemed bigger in my memories.

-A walk around the end of the park and it’s back to exit at the Prado art museum.
+A walk around the park and it’s back to exit at the Prado art museum.

 Immense line to enter Prado so we just walk down Prado Blvd looking at the many buildings that house the largest art collection on display in the world.

 Louve has a larger collection, but most are in storage, these pieces can be seen.